 The Tacoma Hotel was the RMS Titanic of the City of Destiny.
-It was as posh and grand as the famous Red Star Line ship.
+It was as posh and grand as the famous White Star Line ship.
 Both also had tragic endings.
 The Tacoma Hotel’s end, however, would come from fire, not from ice.

 The Tacoma Hotel opened in 1884, a time when the city was in a battle with Seattle to be the anchor city of Puget Sound.
 It was designed by the famous New York architect Stanford White to be a statement of Tacoma’s grandeur and prosperity to counter the wooden shacks of Seattle.
 It almost immediately gained the reputation as the grandest hotel north of San Francisco.
 It was much grander than even Tacoma’s City Hall, which would come a decade later.